 An Invisalign® dentist can provide patients with a series of teeth-straightening aligner trays, which are ideal for those looking for a discreet tooth straightening option.
-Invisalign® is a commonly chosen teeth-straightening option offered at Colorado Precision Dentistry and Orthodontics.
+Invisalign® is a commonly chosen teeth-straightening option offered at Colorado Precision Dentistry.

 While most people invest in teeth straightening treatment for the uniform appearance they create, they can also benefit one's oral health.
 However, investing in various types of options will produce different results.
 As an Invisalign® dentist, we can provide patients with a professional, efficient and customizable teeth straightening treatment.

 Invisalign involves a series of clear plastic aligner trays that discreetly fit over the teeth.
 Along with being difficult to notice, they are easy for patients to remove when eating, brushing teeth, playing sports, taking pictures and more.
 As long as the patient wears the aligners for at least 22 hours a day, they can enjoy the versatility of Invisalign and avoid the frustration of traditional metal braces.